 54 Chemin des Chosalets, 74400 Argentière, Chamonix-Mont-Blanc

 Throughout its history, Argentière has been home to a strong Protestant community.
-In the 1920s they rallied together to build a local church and nearby in 1984 the water source des Fontanettes became another important local feature.
+In the 1920s, residents came together to build a local church, and in 1984 the nearby Source des Fontanettes became another important feature of village life.

 Further thermal water sources nearby